-Join Ben Long for an in-depth discussion in this video Preparing your computer for LR Mobile, part of Lightroom & Lightroom Mobile: Raw Workflows.
+Join Ben Long for an in-depth discussion in this video Preparing your computer for LR Mobile, part of Lightroom Classic CC 2015 and Lightroom Mobile: Raw Workflows.

 - I'm really hoping that, by now, you're enjoying having Lightroom on your mobile device.
 Personally, I love that I don't have to switch to a different tool set from what I'm used to on my computer when I want to edit an image on my phone or tablet.
 In this chapter, we're going to dive into the details of activating, configuring, and using syncing on your desktop and mobile versions of Lightroom.
 Before we do that, though, we're going to look at some specifics of how you might set up your Lightroom catalog on your computer.
 Lightroom offers a lot of flexibility in the way that you store your catalog and images, and configuring your computer a particular way, can make for a much easier mobile workflow.